digitalscientists/activitytrack/README.md

 Activity Track tracks user activity and stores it in ElasticSearch to personalize user experience across the web, email and in-app notifications.

-This gem is to be used as middleware with rails.
-When installed it will intercept all requests with the path "/track_activity" or "/complement_note" and will store data provided with requests into elastic search in the tracked_activities index.
+This gem is to be used as middleware in a Rails application.
+When installed it will intercept all requests on"/track_activity" or "/complement_note" and will store data provided with requests into elastic search in the tracked_activities index.

 Each request should be supplied with the following params on the client:
 -  act_type - action name, used as an elasticsearch index type